 If this is your strategy, I’m here to tell you that you have a very small chance to ever become a self-made multi-millionaire from property, and that you’re unlikely to reach true financial freedom from property.

 Wealth is a measure of your holdings.
 Flipping is a transactional business that generates a profit (and cash flow) if you get it right.
 But the reality is that you cannot save your way to wealth.
+In this game, the tortoise usually wins the race.

-The problem with TV reality shows like The Block is that they build your emotion, as they want you (as the spectator) to tune in and watch it all unfold.
-This is their primary objective as it builds ratings, which in turn generates substantial profits for Channel 9 as they leverage off their ratings to sell air time.
+The problem with TV reality shows like The Block is that they build on your emotion, as they want you (as the spectator) to tune in and watch it all unfold.
+This is their primary objective as it builds ratings, which in turn generates substantial revenue for Channel 9 as they leverage off their ratings to sell air time.

-You see the significant profits achieved by the network is not made from flipping a run-down property, but from the advertising space (run during the commercial breaks) paid by businesses to reach their target audience.
+You see the significant revenue achieved by the network is not made from flipping a run-down property, but from the advertising space (run during the commercial breaks) paid by businesses to reach their target audience.

 Now don’t get me wrong, I’m not saying that you can’t run a successful business renovating properties for a profit, but if you want to create significant wealth through the power of property, and through the use of productive debt, then time in the market is the secret.
 The power of compounding is the key to creating significant wealth through the power of property and to achieve true financial freedom.